piggaaon/USBWS_Upd/README.md

 ------------
 ## Install Instructions:

-Download and extract zip; to root of
+Download and extract zip; to root of USBWS.

 ------------
 ## Setup Instructions: